 Nvidia RTX 2080 vs GTX 1080 – Design

 Nvidia has switched up the design of its Founders Edition RTX 2080, perhaps in response to criticisms of the classic model.
 Instead of the single fan ‘blower’ layout of the original GTX 1080, you now get two fans.

 This should make the RTX 2080 much quieter, giving you fewer reasons to wait for third-party models.
 That said, you may well be able to save some money if you wait.

 Nvidia RTX 2080 vs GTX 1080 – Early verdict

-Until we test the RTX 2080 we can’t call a clear winner.
-But if even a fraction of Nvidia’s performance claims ring true it should be an excellent card that’ll play pretty much any game with ease.
-The 1080 is still an impressive beast however.
-If you just have a 1080p monitor then it remains a solid choice, especially with the discounted price tag.
+Until we test the RTX 2080, we can’t call a clear winner.
+But if even a fraction of Nvidia’s performance claims ring true then it should be an excellent card that will play pretty much any game with ease.
+The 1080 remains an impressive beast, however.
+If you just have a 1080p monitor then it’s a solid choice, especially with the discounted price tag.

 Excited by Nvidia’s new card or are you going to go for a discounted 1080 while stocks last?
 Let us know on Twitter @TrustedReviews.